 Shikakai shampoo helps add softness and shine to the hair.
 It is also easy to detangle hair even with your fingers.

-This helps treat and prevent dandruff and other scalp conditions like eczema, itching, scabies, and lice.
+This also helps treat and prevent dandruff and other scalp conditions like eczema, itching, scabies, and lice.

 The antioxidants in shikakai helps promotes hair growth and reduce hair loss.
 Regular use ensures thicker frizz free hair.